print-hi/rit-docs/mkdocs/docs/Health/Health State 3/lifetable.md

 deterministic; it is generated off of expected values and not simulation.

 The lifetable shows the number of lives in different states at each age, as well as the amount of people that transition between states.
+The lifetable ends at 110, and everyone still alive is assumed to die during age 110-111.

 One can also specify the initial state that the cohort is in for the life table: healthy (default) or disabled.